Part B: Ordering Utterances (2025)

 [F]

-So whats the appeal of long, sweaty day in pursuit of an elusive, fast-moving wild animal?
+So whats the appeal of a long, sweaty day in pursuit of an elusive, fast-moving wild animal?
 It just feels bloody brilliant, says Peters.
-If Ive had full day of good encounters with butterflies, met interesting butterfly people and Ive got some good shots, that becomes vault in my spiritual bank.
-Its happy feeling.
+If Ive had a full day of good encounters with butterflies, met interesting butterfly people and Ive got some good shots, that becomes a vault in my spiritual bank.
+Its a happy feeling.

 [G]